 -

-3 μg lyophilized plasmid DNA
+4 μg of lyophilized plasmid DNA provided.

 -